 Performance Management Process Checklist

-Step-by-step to a Performance Management System
+A Step-by-Step Checklist to a Performance Management System

 Performance appraisals, performance reviews, appraisal forms, whatever you want to call them, let's call them gone.
 As a stand-alone, annual assault, a performance appraisal is universally disliked and avoided.